|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 Research on Program Outcomes

-One study evaluated students at risk for dyslexia (Torgesen et al., 2010).
+One study evaluated students at risk for reading difficulties (Torgesen et al., 2010).
 This study took place at three elementary schools with Grade 1 students.
 33.1% of participants were minority (mostly African American) while 35% of students were receiving free or reduced lunch.
 The effect size of this study was +0.64.

 - Torgesen, J. K., Wagner, R. K., Rashotte, C. A., Herron, J., & Lindamood, P. (2010).
 Computer-assisted instruction to prevent early reading difficulties in students at risk for dyslexia: Outcomes from two instructional approaches.
 Annals of Dyslexia, 60, 40-56. doi:10.1007/s11881-009-0032-yb